The foundation of the development process.

-Vision and Strategic Planning (Short-term, three to five years)
+Vision and Strategic Planning (Short-term, 3 to 5 years)

 - The community has an up-to-date strategic plan that provides a compelling vision for the future along with specific strategies for realizing that vision.

-- A large, diverse group of leaders and stakeholders participated in the process and support the plan (i.e., planning participants include a broad cross-section of the community).
+- A large, diverse group of leaders and stakeholders participate in the process and support the plan (i.e., planning participants include a broad cross-section of the community).

 - A detailed action plan specifies how the plan’s goals and objectives will be implemented in the community (i.e., who will be involved, the time frame for accomplishment, needed resources, key milestones/benchmarks, and the expected results or product).